akhilerm/Castle/readme.md

 Rename `.env.sample` to `.env`.
 Change the following in `.env` file - DB name, username, password, mail_id to use, app key etc

+Now you need to create the tables using database migration.
+The database should be already created manually for the migration to work.
+In the terminal execute

+`php artisan migrate`

+A default level needs to be added in the `levels` table.
+Execute the following SQL query in phpmyadmin

+`INSERT into levels(name,level,sub_level,time) values ('',0,0,3600)`

-Now execute the following commands
+Now execute the following commands in the terminal

 `php artisan config:clear`